yahyalmh/GitCommands/README.md

 * Update latest commit messages.
 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.

     `git commit --amend -m "new message"`

+## Stash
+Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
+The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
+The answer to this issue is the git stash command.

+* To push a new stash onto your stack

+    `git stash` or `git stash push`

+* To see list of you stashes

+    `git stash list`

+* To apply the last stash

+    `git stash apply`

+* To apply a stash with it's id(You can see stash ids by list them, it is like stash@{1})

+    `git stash apply <stash_id>`

 ## Reset
 * Clean file or directory from add